Home » Blog » Banana Bread (No Baking Soda)

 3 cups self-raising flour = 3 cups all-purpose flour + 4 and 1/2 teaspoons baking powder.

-Oil: Use any neutral-smelling oil like vegetable, canola, sunflower oil, etc. You can also use olive oil which I have used.
+Oil: Use any neutral-smelling oil, such as vegetable, canola, or sunflower oil.
+You can also use olive oil, which I have used.

 Eggs: It is preferable to have the eggs at room temperature.